aj11anuj/PickSmith/README.md

-# SeenIt? 🙄
+# PickSmith 🔍
-SeenIt? is a content-based movie recommendation system implementing TF-IDF vectorization and cosine similarity.
-The Python engine processes plot descriptions, genre metadata, and director information to generate personalized suggestions.
-Designed as a modular application demonstrating production-ready ML pipelines for educational and practical implementations.
+PickSmith is a content-based movie recommendation system that implements TF-IDF vectorisation and cosine similarity.
+The Python engine processes plot descriptions, genre metadata, and director information to generate personalised suggestions.
+It is designed as a modular application that demonstrates production-ready ML pipelines for educational and practical implementations.

 ## Features
 - Analyses movie plot descriptions using TF-IDF vectorisation text processing